Top 10 things to do in Yosemite National Park

 Aside from the pools that you'll find available in and around the hotels and leisure lodges, Yosemite also offers the chance to dip in a more natural setting with the likes of the Merced River presenting no end of opportunities to cool off on a hot summer's day.
 Other well-known swimming spots can be found at Tenaya Lake, Sentinel Beach, and at great spots all along the Merced River Canyon.
 Swimming is best in late summer when the temperatures are warm enough to swim.
 Be aware of the swiftness of the water, cold temperatures and never leave young children unattended near Yosemite’s lakes and rivers.

 5. River rafting

 Another great way to get all wet and wild on a warm summer's day is to try your hand at river rafting and believe you me once you find yourself holding on to the side of an inflatable raft as you float down the Merced River you'll soon realise what fun in Yosemite's all about.
-The best rafting route is around 3 miles in length and lies between Stoneham bridge and Sentinel beach with rentals from the local recreation centre providing buoyancy aids, paddles and a shuttle service back upstream so you can enjoy the whole of your time afloat.
+The best rafting route is around 3 miles in length and lies between Stoneman bridge and Sentinel beach with rentals from the local recreation centre providing buoyancy aids, paddles and a shuttle service back upstream so you can enjoy the whole of your time afloat.

 4. Winter sports

 If you've got plans to hit the trail during the snow season then there's plenty of scope for fun and games in Yosemite with all manner of winter sports available no matter what you're into.
 Cross-country skiing is definitely one of the best ways to make the most of the icy white landscapes and the season tends to stretch all the way through to Easter.
 Skiing, snowboarding and snow-shoe shuffles are all great fun in Yosemite and although the valley doesn't encounter that much white stuff, a ranger-led backwoods tour will no doubt point you in the right direction so don't forget your mittens and woolly hat.